-As a help desk professional, you understand that customers may come to you for a wide range of different reasons.
+As an MSP and IT help desk professional, you understand that customers may come to your business for a wide range of different reasons.
 But after you’ve been at the gig for a while, you’ll start to realize that some issues re-occur time and time again.
 This can become monotonous as some IT pros get tired of fixing the same problems over and over.

 Issues That Stop Someone Doing Their Job